Welcome to Erasmus+ WEBS

 Besides, our tangible results include videos, e-dictionaries, padlet entries and the design of greeting cards.
 Probably the most important material result is the Must and Never Code about appropriate cultural behaviour, whose compilation requires very subtle feel for various nuances of same cultural behaviours.
 In compiling the code, the students will tackle various aspects of the bilingual identity and will develop a better understanding of the other cultures involved in the project too.
 They will identify common European roots, traditions and values, which is the main priority of our project.

-The project will help students and overall participants realise that there is this whole new hybrid identity European generation with multiple roots and that belonging to it is such an enrichment.
+The project continues from 2020 to 2023 and will help students and overall participants realise that there is this whole new hybrid identity European generation with multiple roots and that belonging to it is such an enrichment.
 Raising awareness about the enrichment of diversity through bilingualism will also lead to more respect and tolerance towards the different European cultural values.
 Finally, WEBS Common Roots is a follow-up of the original WEBS, whose aim was the connection between numerous bilingual schools, which is strengthened and expanded by this new project.